 Figure 2-3.
 The Montana Drought & Climate report from the Montana Climate Office showing snowpack in 2018 as measured by the April 1 snow water equivalent (MCO 2018).
 The Upper Missouri River Basin above Fort Peck Reservoir was 127% of normal in 2018, and unusually high snowpack contributed to soil moisture recharge and good growing conditions in summer.

 Precipitation is a complex phenomenon to simulate in climate models because a number of interactive components in the atmosphere, land, and ocean govern where, when, and how much precipitation falls.
 These components must be incorporated correctly for the GCM to accurately portray current conditions and provide credible projections for the future.
 As a result, GCM projections show less agreement about future precipitation levels than they do for future temperature; this is true at a global scale and also for Montana.
-MCA (Whitlock et al. 2017) suggests that by mid century precipitation will increase slightly across the state, with 1.3 inch/yr more in the northwestern and north central regions and 0.9 inch/yr more in the southwestern, central, and eastern climate divisions, as compared to the base period (1971-2000).
+MCA (Whitlock et al. 2017) suggests that by mid century, precipitation will increase slightly across the state, with 1.3 inch/yr more in the northwestern and north central regions and 0.9 inch/yr more in the southwestern, central, and eastern climate divisions, as compared to the base period (1971-2000).
 The upper-bound scenario (RCP8.5) for mid-century projections suggests an increase of 2.0 inch/yr in the western half of the state and 1.8 inch/yr in the eastern half.
 For this scenario, model agreement ranges from 65% for the mid-century summer projections to 95% for the spring projections.